docelic/amber-introduction/README.md

 # Starting the Server<a name="starting_the_server"></a>

-It is important to explain exactly what is happening from when you run the application til Amber starts serving the aplication:
+It is important to explain exactly what is happening from when you run the application til Amber starts serving the application:

 1. `crystal src/<app_name>.cr` - you or a script starts Amber
 	1. `require "../config/*"` - as the first thing, `config/*` is required.
 Inclusion is in alphabetical order.
 Crystal only looks for *.cr files and only files in config/ are loaded (no subdirectories)